a-baade/a-baade/README.md

 --------------------------------------------------------------------------
 - Currently enrolled in Kristiania University College's Bachelors Program in IT with a specialization in Frontend and Mobile Development.
 - Currently learning **C# & Design Patterns in C# and .NET**
-- A lot of expirence in React and JavaScript
+- Expirence in React and JavaScript

 --------------------------------------------------------------------------
 <h3 align="left">Languages and Tools:</h3>